ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 SPOILER ALERT: I will show and explain how I was able to customize JHipster using a module.
 The module will generate a microservice with a predefined configuration (database, cache, etc) and add dependencies/templates.

 ## Fork the main generator
-[Github link](https://github.com/jhipster/generator-jhipster) of the repository, you can of course do a fork and do your custom changes directly in your new repo.
+Here is the [GitHub link](https://github.com/jhipster/generator-jhipster) of the repository, you can of course do a fork and do your custom changes directly in your new repo.
 That is actually the best way if you want to add new questions and customize JHipster subgenerators.
 But keep in mind of something important, because JHipster is evolving every month, you will have to keep your fork up to date.
 That can be a lot of work especially if your changes are directly done on the original JHipster files.
 Merging source and template files will take time depending on the custom changes complexity.

 A fork is the right way if you want to add new questions, change the generator's behavior and maintain your own JHipster.